glassroom/heinsen_routing/README.md

 ### Routing Very Long Sequences

 `EfficientVectorRouting`'s memory footprint is linearly proportional to each of `n_inp`, `n_out`, `d_inp`, and `d_out`, giving you fine-grained control over memory consumption.
 To route input sequences of greater length, you can reduce the length of the output sequence, and vice versa.
-For example, if you have at least ~18GB of memory available (many recent GPUs and TPUs have more), you can route sequences with 1,000,000+ vectors:
+If you have at least ~18GB of memory available (less than some recent GPUs/TPUs), you can route sequences with 1,000,000+ vectors:

 ```python
 import torch